• Skip to main content

 Livia Farkas (author)

-Verbal shutdown is a common experience among autistic and neurodivergent individuals, where there is a temporary inability to produce speech despite having intact language comprehension and thoughts.1
+Verbal shutdown is a common experience among autistic and neurodivergent people defined by a temporary inability to produce speech, with an accompanying potential drop in language comprehension and thought formation.1

-Unlike social fatigue where someone chooses to be quiet, it is an involuntary neurological response to overwhelm, where words may exist in one’s mind but cannot be physically spoken.
-4.
+Unlike social fatigue, where someone chooses to be quiet, verbal shutdown is an involuntary, neurological response to overwhelm: words may exist in the person’s mind but cannot be physically spoken.4

 Table of Contents[Hide][Show]